beckflorian/ui-mainswitch/README.md

 ## In- an Outputs

 ### MainSwitch - Input:
-You can set the state of the switch.
+Sets the state of the switch.
-topic: empty/no topic
+- topic: empty/no topic
-payload: 0..3 (off, on, auto, countdown)
+- payload: 0..3 (off, on, auto, countdown)
-default: 0
+- default: 0

 ### MainSwitch - Output:
 Output to your actuator or .....
-topic: empty or specified in the editor
+- topic: empty or specified in the editor
-payload: boolean (true, flase)
+- payload: boolean (true, flase)

 ### Interval - Input:
 Sets the interval for the countdown in 29 steps.
-topic: 'interval'
+- topic: 'interval'
-payload: 0..28 (4 seconds to 72 hours)
+- payload: 0..28 (4 seconds to 72 hours)
-default: 14
+- default: 14

 ### Feedback - Input:
 This is where the feedback of your actuator goes to.
 The background-color of the Label(1) changes according to this input.
-topic: set the topic in the editor.
+- topic: set the topic in the editor.
-payload: boolean (true, false, 0, 1, on, off, ...)
+- payload: boolean (true, false, 0, 1, on, off, ...)
-default: null
+- default: null

 ### autoIn - Input:
 Stes the autoIn-state of the node.
 The background-color of the Label(3) changes according to this input.
-topic: set the topic in the editor.
+- topic: set the topic in the editor.
 If left empty, this feature is inactive.
-payload: boolean (true, false, 0, 1, on, off, ...)
+- payload: boolean (true, false, 0, 1, on, off, ...)
-default: null
+- default: null

 ## Customizing the node in the editor